Open Today: 9am - 6pm

 Why make a no win no fee hearing loss claim?

-Employers have a legal responsibility to make sure that all staff are appropriately briefed and cared for when working in environments with consistently high noise levels.
-It's also essential that you're given protective equipment to minimise the risk of industrial deafness.
+Employers have a legal responsibility to make sure that all employees are appropriately briefed and protected in hazardous work environments.
+This includes workplaces with consistently high noise levels.

 Workplaces where noise levels may cause hearing damage could include:

-Tinnitus is when a person hears noises that don't come from an outside source.
+You may have tinnitus if you hear noises that don't come from an outside source.
 Again, the severity ranges.
-Some people experience symptoms temporarily, while others experience them for the rest of their life.
+Some people experience symptoms temporarily, while others experience them for the rest of their lives.
 Symptoms can be experienced in one or both ears.
 These might include:

 • Ringing